 - How can machine learning and econometrics/applied statistics be combined to better answer research questions?

 S. Miller, A. Rassweiler, L. Dee, K. Kleisner, T. Mangin, R. Oliveros-Ramos, J. Tam, F. Chavez, M. Ñiquen, S.E.
 Lester, M. Burden, S. Gaines, and C. Costello.
 Optimal harvest responses to environmental forecasts depend on resource knowledge and how it can be used.
-Forthcoming at Canadian Journal of Fisheries and Aquatic Sciences.
+Canadian Journal of Fisheries and Aquatic Sciences.
 Paper

 S. Miller and R. Startz.
 2019.
 Feasible Generalized Least Squares Using Machine Learning.
 Economics Letters.
 Paper

 I. De Pellegrin Llorente, H. M. Hoganson, M. Windmuller-Campione, and S. Miller.
 2018.
 Using a Marginal Value Approach to Integrate Ecological and Economic Objectives across the Minnesota Landscape.
 Forests.
 Paper